jonasundderwolf/django-image-cropping/README.rst

 to be displayed as the second argument.

 The size is passed in as a string and defines the aspect ratio of the selection as well as the minimum size for the final image.
-If the user tries to crop an image that's smaller than this minimum, the selection is locked.
+You can configure a warning if users try to crop a selection smaller than this size (see below).

 #.
 Model fields and options::